lightning/bolts/05-onchain.md

-If the HTLC output has *timed out* and not been *resolved*, the node MUST *resolve* the output.
+If the HTLC output has *timed out* and not been *resolved*, the node MUST *resolve* the output and MUST fail the corresponding incoming HTLC (if any) once the resolving transaction has reached reasonable depth.
 If the transaction is the node's own commitment transaction, it MUST *resolve* the output by spending it using the HTLC-timeout transaction, and the HTLC-timeout transaction output MUST be *resolved* as described in "On-chain HTLC